oferchen/hclalign/README.md

 - **terraform:** `required_version`, `experiments`, `required_providers` (entries sorted alphabetically), `backend`, `cloud`, then remaining attributes and blocks in their original order
 - **resource/data:** `provider`, `count`, `for_each`, `depends_on`, `lifecycle`, `provisioner`, then provider schema attributes grouped as required → optional → computed (each alphabetical)

 Validation blocks are placed immediately after canonical attributes.
 Attributes not in the canonical list or provider schema are appended in their original order.
-Use `--prefix-order` to sort them alphabetically; module provider maps are sorted as well.

 Entries within `required_providers` are sorted alphabetically by provider name.
 Other `terraform` attributes follow `required_version`, `experiments`, `backend`, and `cloud` in that order.